 What’s the youngest age that should visit Yakushima?
 Toddlers can do the easy coastal walks and Yakusugi Land’s shortest loop, but the trip’s main attractions favor kids 7+.

 Can a 5-year-old see Jomon Sugi?
 Realistically no. The 10-hour round trip is too much.
-But Yakusugi Land’s “Big Cedars” and Shiratani’s moss forest are equally magical for kids that age.
+Yakusugi Land’s “Big Cedars” and Shiratani’s moss forest are equally magical for kids that age.

 Is Yakushima realistic as a 1-night side trip from Kagoshima?
 Tight.
 The ferry alone is 1.5–4 hours each way.
 Plan 2 nights minimum for a worthwhile experience.